Exploiting Local Observations for Robust Robot Learning: Related Work

 \subsection{MARL for Robotics}

 MARL methods have been naturally used in multi-robot control tasks~\cite{jana2022deep, leottau2018decentralized, zhao2020sim} due to their intrinsic decentralized control mechanism.
 However, some robot tasks can adopt either SARL or MARL methods to learn controllers.
-For example, in the realm of bi-arm manipulation, ~\cite{liu2021collaborative} and~\cite{ding2020distributed} employ MARL methods to learn decentralized controllers, while in~\cite{chitnis2020efficient} and recent imitation learning works~\cite{zhao2023learning, shi2023waypoint} a centralized controller is learned for all arms.
-Existing works also tend to use centralized controllers for mobile manipulation~\cite{yokoyama2023adaptive, wang2020learning}.
-Few works have investigated the advantages of using MARL methods compared to SARL methods when both are available.
-In~\cite{tao2023multi}, which is the closest work to this paper to the best of our knowledge, both the SARL method and MARL methods are compared for in-hand manipulation.
-However, different from our work, they permit the decentralized controllers to observe the neighbor agents' actions, which provides critical information for the agents to adapt to malfunctions compared to SARL baselines.
-In this paper, we instead seek the benefits of using less state information with MARL.
+For example, in bi-arm manipulation, studies such as~\cite{liu2021collaborative} and~\cite{ding2020distributed} employ MARL methods to learn decentralized controllers, whereas works like~\cite{chitnis2020efficient} and recent imitation learning studies~\cite{zhao2023learning, shi2023waypoint} develop a centralized controller for all arms.
+Most existing works predominantly use centralized controllers for mobile manipulation~\cite{yokoyama2023adaptive, wang2020learning}, and few studies have explored the comparative advantages of MARL over SARL when both approaches are applicable.
+The closest work to ours~\cite{tao2023multi} compares SARL and MARL methods for in-hand manipulation.
+However, unlike our approach, they allow the decentralized controllers to observe the neighbor agents' actions, which provides critical information for the agents to adapt to malfunctions compared to SARL baselines.
+In this paper, we instead seek the benefits of using less state information with MARL and comprehensively investigate the connection between SARL and MARL.